UtsavVanodiya7/Machine-Learning-Portfolio/Object Detection/README.md

 Project is complete.
 We were 4 people in a group.
 My part was working on computer vision.

 # Dataset Description
 We were having 5 types of objects: top, skirts, trousers, dresses, outerwear.
+Exploratory Data Analysis
 ![Object Detection Method](https://github.com/UtsavVanodiya7/Machine-Learning-Portfolio/blob/main/Object%20Detection/images/EDA.JPG?raw=true)

 # Methodology